How to Find a Dental Practice for Sale

 Follow those steps, and you can effectively add brokers to your networking spreadsheet.
 There’s a reason it’s the 80/20 rule and not the 100/0 rule—brokers can be a fantastic resource for finding a practice to buy.
 You just need to remember where they’re coming from and how you can actually help their business, rather than waste their time.
 Do that, and they’ll be thrilled to add you to their own rolodex.

 When looking for dental practices to buy, brokers represent a small percentage of available deals.
-The number of dentists thinking of retiring–but who haven’t listed with a broker–is just so much more than the number of dentists who have officially put their business up for sale.
+The number of dentists thinking of retiring but who haven’t listed with a broker is much more than the number of dentists who have officially put their business up for sale.

-Snagging one of these “off-market” deals opens the world up to you.
+Snagging one of these “off-market” deals is your dream scenario.
 But it’s also a lot of work.

 Reaching out respectfully to dentists is as simple as emailing, networking, sending mailers, or speaking to them one-on-one.
 Instead of going straight for the kill and asking the current owner if their practice is available for purchase (this won’t work, I promise), try to make a genuine connection.